Death of the New Gods: Plot

 The series begins with Darkseid recalling how he first became aware of a growing crisis with the death of Willie Walker.
-Walker, who is the corporeal form of the Black Racer, is seen being killed by an unidentified figure who tears out his heart; the same fate that had met all the other New Gods who were killed.
+Walker, the corporeal form of the Black Racer, is seen being killed by an unidentified figure who tears out his heart; the same fate that had met all the other New Gods who were killed.
 Orion, Himon, and others discover the full extent of the death toll when on screens shows the New Gods who have been killed and others who are still missing.
 The Forever People are shown to be missing and two of them are prime suspects as Serifan and Beautiful Dreamer are both seen leaving two of the murders.
 Orion blames Darkseid; Takion asks him to hold off until further information can be revealed.
 Mister Miracle's wife, Big Barda, is killed in their kitchen while his back is turned.
 The Justice League comes to investigate Barda's murder.
-Dr. Mid-Nite performs an autopsy which doesn't reveal how she was killed.
-Mr. Miracle contemplates using the Anti-Life Equation to bring his wife back, but stops himself.
+Doctor Mid-Nite performs an autopsy which does not reveal how she was killed.
+Miracle contemplates using the Anti-Life Equation to bring his wife back, but stops himself.
 He receives an urgent summons back to New Genesis.
-Superman and Mr. Miracle bring Barda's body back to New Genesis.
-Darkseid asks Desaad to investigate these murders by having him examine Justeen, who was also murdered.
-Superman and Mr. Miracle arrive on New Genesis.
+Superman and Miracle bring Barda's body back to New Genesis.
+Darkseid asks DeSaad to investigate these murders by having him examine Justeen, who was also murdered.
+Superman and Miracle arrive on New Genesis.
 Orion is insulted by Superman's presence and attacks him.
 Metron arrives and reveals what the cause of death is to all the New Gods.
 Darkseid has also come to the same conclusion: their souls have been taken from them.
 Darkseid wonders if all his theories on the Anti-Life Equation were actually true.

 While searching the Wall for clues, Takion is killed by a mysterious assailant whom he recognizes.
 Superman, Scott Free and Orion battle Darkseid's shadow demons, and discover that Darkseid has obtained a portion of the Anti-Life Equation, which is still not as strong as Free's full control.
-Stalemated, Darkseid tells the heroes that he knows what is causing the murders, but that even knowing that he will die, he sees a chance to gain advantage, though he'll still not reveal his plot to the three heroes.
+Stalemated, Darkseid tells the heroes that he knows what is causing the murders, but that even knowing that he will die, he sees a chance to gain advantage, though he will not reveal his plot to the three heroes.